 TV Licensing and Court fines.

-Every day this particular page of our website receives more views than any other page and this is not surprising given that TV Licence fines last year accounted for over 10% of all criminal prosecutions with 3,500 cases being heard each week in the Magistrates Court.
-Of the 180,000 people convicted, over 70% were females and the vast majority of people were classed as “vulnerable” (ie: out of work, on benefits, single parent or in receipt of ESA or DLA etc).
+This particular page of our Bailiff Advice website receives more views than any other page and this is not surprising given that TV Licence fines account for over 10% of all criminal prosecutions with 3,500 cases being heard each week in the Magistrates Court.

 How does the BBC know whether I require a TV licence?

 The BBC contract with a private company called Capita Business Services Ltd (using the BBC trade mark “TV Licensing”) to collect TV Licenses.
 Last year, Capita sent approx 21 million reminder letters.
-If you fail to pay following a reminder, an Enquiry Officer (employed by Capita) will make an unannounced personal visit to the property and astonishingly, last year 3.8 million such visits were made…many of them on a Sunday !!
+If you fail to pay following a reminder, an Enquiry Officer (employed by Capita) will make an unannounced personal visit to your home.
+Astonishingly, last year 3.8 million such visits were made…many of them on a Sunday !!

 Do I have to let a TV licence Enquiry Officer into my home?

 Enquiry officers do not have any legal powers to enter your home.
 Instead, they (like other members of the public) rely on an ‘implied right in common law’ to call at a property and to knock at the door.
 Enquiry officers must explain the purpose of their visit.
 However…. it is important to know that you have no obligation at all to allow the Enquiry Officer entry into your home and if you ask him to leave, he must do so immediately.